 - Their body is covered with soft and dense fur.

-- The upper-side of the body have red-brown color, the underside and legs have dark blackish color, and the face and ears have a white color.
+- The upper side of the body has red-brown color, the underside and legs have dark blackish color, and the face and ears have a white color.

 - Red pandas have shorter front legs due to which they have a waddling gait (movement of the limbs).

 - The claws of the red panda are semi-retractile and have a false thumb like that of the giant panda.

 - The red panda is arboreal and mainly nocturnal (active at night and inactive or sleeping during the day) in nature.